 | First seen | ISO 8601 UTC date of the agent’s first recorded evaluation |

-agent_id appears in an ingested event — you don’t need to register agents manually.
+Agents are listed in the order returned by the API.
+An agent row is created automatically the first time that agent_id appears in an ingested event — you don’t need to register agents manually.

 The table shows every agent that has ever been seen, even if it has not reported in weeks.
 Use the Last seen column to identify inactive agents.